Find out which countries are welcoming US tourists back

 Ecuador

-Ecuador requires US travelers to present proof of a negative Covid-19 PCR test taken within 10 days of arrival to avoid quarantine.
-Testing is available for those who don't have a negative result.
+Travelers 3 and older must have proof of a negative Covid-19 PCR or rapid antigen test taken within three days of arrival to avoid quarantine.
+Or you can present a completed vaccination card.
+Testing is available for those who don't arrive with a negative result.
 You must quarantine at an approved facility while waiting for results.

-The Galapagos islands' require visitors to take another Covid-19 PCR test and present negative results within 96 hours of arrival in Ecuador.
+The US Embassy suggests you advise a lab that you need test results within 72 hours for your return flight to the US.
+The Galapagos Islands have additional entry requirements.
+More info: US Embassy.

 Egypt

-Billed as Egypt's gift to the world, the Grand Egyptian Museum is the biggest archeological museum ever created and will house the greatest collection of artifacts from ancient Egypt.

-All international travelers to Egypt need to present a negative PCR Covid-19 test taken within 72 hours before arrival.
+US travelers to Egypt need to present a negative PCR Covid-19 test result.
+Carefully read the US Embassy's advice on the timing of the test -- from North America, it should be no older than 96 hours before flight departure.
 Travelers must present paper copies; digital copies aren't accepted.
 Children 5 and younger are exempt.

-On September 1, Egypt reopened Luxor and Aswan governorates to international visitors, including temples, archaeological sites and museums.
+You may be required to show proof of health insurance.
+You may travel to the Red Sea resort town of Sharm el Sheikh without a PCR test, but you must be tested upon arrival and quarantine until you get a negative result.
+Details: US Embassy.

 Ethiopia

-UPDATE: Known for its surreal landscapes and ancient culture, Ethiopia requires arriving US citizens to have a medical certificate with a negative Covid-19 RT PCR test before boarding their flight that's no more than 120 hours old.
-In addition, Ethiopia requires a 14-day quarantine.
+Ethiopia requires arriving US citizens to have a medical certificate with a negative Covid-19 PCR test before boarding their flight that's no more than 120 hours old.
+There's also a seven-day quarantine.
+Before you travel there, closely monitor news reports about human rights abuses and killings in the northern Tigray region on the border with Eritrea.
+More info: US Embassy.

 French Polynesia

-Note: Editor's Note — CNN Travel updates this article periodically.
-It was last updated in its entirety on May 1.
-The US State Department advises that travelers consult country-specific travel advisories via their website UPDATED: Visitors 11 and older must have a negative Covid-19 PCR test result no more than five days old before arrival.
-Once you have the negative result, you can apply for a Bahamas Travel Health Visa here.
-Fully vaccinated travelers must upload proof of inoculation and are exempt from testing starting May 1.
-All travelers must opt-in to Covid-19 health insurance; the cost is included in the health visa fee.
-Get updates: US Embassy | Bahamas' travel website.